tobiscr/application-connector-manager/docs/user/README.md

 Application Connectivity in Kyma simplifies the interaction between external systems and your Kyma workloads.
 The main benefits are:

 * Smooth and loosely coupled integration of external systems with Kyma workloads using [Kyma Eventing](https://kyma-project.io/#/eventing-manager/user/README)
-* Easy consumption of SAP BTP services by supporting the SAP BTP Extensibility approach
+* Easy consumption of SAP BTP services by supporting the SAP Extensibility approach
 * Establishing high-security standards for any interaction between systems by using trusted communication channels and authentication methods
 * Reducing configuration changes for Kyma workloads through encapsulating configuration details of external API endpoints
 * Monitoring and tracing capabilities to facilitate operational aspects